Severson-Group/eMach/docs/source/SPM_Analyzers/SPM_sleeve_analyzer.rst

 Model Background
 ****************

 The SPM rotor can be modeled as a series of concentric cylinders as shown in the figure below.
-In this case the rotor is assumed to have four regions of varying material: a shaft, rotor back iron, magnets, and a sleeve.
+In this case, the rotor is assumed to have four regions of varying material: a shaft, rotor back iron, magnets, and a sleeve.
 The sleeve is designed with an undersized fit in order to provide the compressive force on the rotor.
 This analyzer is designed to calculate the optimal sleeve geometry based on `Section 4.A <https://ieeexplore.ieee.org/document/9595523>`_.

 .. figure:: ./images/RotorConfig.svg
    :alt: Trial1